-Initially, the modeling industry only required that models possess rail thin bodies, along with legs that go for miles.
+Initially, the modeling industry only required that fashion models possess rail thin bodies, along with legs that go for miles.

 Thankfully, the agents now require a more diverse selection of body types.
 And, standards of beauty are now considered and accepted by the more open-minded modeling agencies.

 You’ll find many different categories, and even sub-categories for models to try out for.
 Likewise, these modeling categories carry various guidelines specific to that type.